 - Consistency improves usability, decreases user error, and establishes trust.

 - Following best practices & standard design conventions helps your users achieve their tasks by leveraging their pre-existing mental models.
 Innovation in this territory can be dangerous.

 - Assume that your users are always in a rush, and do not dedicate the time to learn your product or read your copy.
 A good experience is thoughtful & intuitive that it does not need to be explicitly taught.
 If needed, integrate the teaching process in your product experience.
 When users actually use your product, they learn better than when they read about it.

 - Your users’ perception of how fast your product is matters more than how fast it actually is.

 - Part of giving the user the power might be by providing them with less & more focused options.
 Too many options could lead to analysis paralysis & to users abandoning your product.

 - When showing early design concepts to stakeholders, having polished looking UI elements can get people distracted by little details.
 Using low fidelity mocks helps everyone stay focused on the overall concept and the high-level experience.

 - When presenting your design work, treat your presentation like a UX problem; make sure everyone has the right context, do not overwhelm people with a lot of information at once, and be thoughtful of how your work is presented to ensure everyone’s understanding.

-- Clearly defining your team’s roles & establishing a hierarchy in the decision making process helps you avoid the pitfall of “design-by-committee”.
+- Clearly defining your team’s roles / responsibilities, and having a clear decision making process, helps you and your team avoid the pitfall of “design-by-committee”.

 - Back up your design decisions with research data & industry knowledge on best practices.
 Showing articles or examples from other leading products can be helpful too.